c3kay/hoyolab-rss-feeds/README.md

 Entries defined at root level are considered default values and will apply to every game section.
 The `feed` key can only be used in a game section.
-All other keys can be defined at root level and they can be overwritten by a game section.
+All other keys can be defined at root level, and they can be overwritten by a game section.

 The `categories` list defines the selected Hoyolab categories (*Info*, *Event* and *Notices*) for this feed.
 If this entry is omitted, all categories are selected.